Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-5.md

 We only update a little bit of code in our `index.go` to accomodate the new criteria.
-We will add the files that are given to us and then add them to the sorted set, it will be added in the sorted order (our implementation will take care of it), and then we loop over the set and write the data to the index file.
+We will add the files that are given to us and then add them to the sorted set, it will be added in the sorted order (our implementation will take care of it).
+And then we loop over the set and write the data to the index file.

 Now we will have to update our `add` handler accordingly, to store multiple files if provided to it.